About Estonian Anti-Doping Agency

 Estonian Anti-Doping Agency (EADA) promotes healthy and fair sport, carrying out doping testing and anti-doping education and developing international anti-doping cooperation.

-Two staff members work in EADA: Gea Muru, the testing manager and Elina Kivinukk, the education manager (temporarily fulfilling the tasks of CEO).
+Three staff members work in EADA: Elina Kivinukk, CEO of the EADA (and part-time education manager), Gea Muru, the testing manager and Vahur Onton, the testing coordinator.
 The activities of the EADA are reviewed by the supervisory board consisting of four members.
 EADA was established by the Estonian National Olympic Committee in 2007, before that the private entity Estonian Anti-Doping Centre was responsible for the anti-doping activities.

 EADA is involved with the international project “Doping prevention through peer learning among youth” called prePLAY.
 By the end of the project 20 young anti-doping ambassadors will be recruited who will be thoroughly educated and able to deliver anti-doping education sessions at schools and carry out anti-doping outreach activities at sports competitions etc.

 Carrying out doping tests is one of the main activities of the EADA.

 |EAD||National sport federations||International sport federations||Total|

 In 2014 the following anti-doping rule violations took place: two refusals (powerlifting and bodybuilding), four positive doping tests (two in bodybuilding, two in basketball).

 In 2013 the following anti-doping rule violations took place: 1 positive doping test (use of anabolic steroid), 2 refusals to submit sample collection, 6 missed tests.

 Numerous athletes have been informed regarding the doping test procedures, TUEs and reporting in ADAMS via sport federations or face-to-face consultations.
 Since March 2014 a new member of staff, education manager, joined, and this enabled to have more systematic training activities to various target groups.